 Part 6 of My Favorite Restaurants Series~ Settebello Pizzeria Napoletana!

 You may or may not remember that we went to Italy last year.
 That trip was my first trip to Europe and it was fantastic!
 Almost everyone I know that has visited that romantic, beautiful country dreams of going back.
 Brad Otton, owner of Settebello restaurants is no exception.
 Brad lived in Italy for two years.
 He fell in love with the people, the culture and the food.
+Today he is sharing this beautiful Artichoke Heart Crostini with us, aren’t we lucky?!

 After a successful career as a quarterback at USC and football coach at UNLV Brad and his wife Deanna decided to go back to Italy and learn to make the authentic Napoletana Pizza.
 And from that experience Settebello Pizzeria Napoletana was born!